mendix/docs/content/en/docs/refguide/runtime/mendix-client/_index.md

 The first two of these load a bundle dynamically, while the last one includes a pre-packaged bundle that can be [updated](/refguide/mobile/distributing-mobile-apps/overtheair-updates/) later.

-Below is a chart showing the components of the Mendix Client.
-Each of the components is described below the chart.
+Here is a chart showing the components of the Mendix Client (for more information on the components, see the sections written beneath the chart):

 {{< figure src="/attachments/refguide/runtime/mendix-client/mendix-client.png" alt="The makeup of the Mendix Client" >}}